 The free gift of Jesus Christ calls us to give our lives fully to him.
 Through various spiritual practices, we are all on the journey to become more like Christ.

 We Love One Another as the Church

 The people of the church come from many nations.
 We come from many religious and philosophical beliefs.
-All are discovering grace in Christ.
+All are discovering grace and truth in Christ.

 We are diverse, but united as one through the Spirit of God.
 To maintain unity, we practice patience, forgiveness, and love.

 People joining for the first time feel welcomed and loved as if they are with a new family.
 Members of the church share life together.

 We Reach Out to the World in Mission

 We seek to explain why the Christian faith is good and true.
 We respectfully discuss other views of the world.
 Skeptics and seekers are always welcome.